 The most obvious way to remove bees is simply to brush them off.
 Place a spare box alongside the hive.
 Then remove a frame from the hive and brush off your bees, near the entrance.

-Next, place the bee-free frame in the spare box and cover with a board or towel.
+Next, place the frame, now free of bees, in the spare box and cover with a board or towel.
 Leaving this open is an invitation for robbers to smell an opportunity.

 With the frame in the spare box and covered, go back to the hive, get another frame and do the same thing over.